brtkwr/brtkwr.github.io/content/about.md

 slug = "about"
 +++

 Hello.
+I am an about page pretending to be `brtknr` or `भरतकुँवर` in Nepalese.
+I have lived in [Bristol][bristol] since 2012, a city that I grown to love.
+At the end of 2019, the family has doubled in size with the arrival of our twins.
+While I would rate the pandemic low for many things but it has been great for optimising work/life balance.
+I do miss some aspects of commuting, e.g. listening to my favourite podcasts] on my way to work but now I can do that while I am out with the children sleeping in the pram instead.
+I still enjoy spending my time in coffee shops, learning new things, going to hackathons/meetups, sampling vegan food and collaborating on coding projects (past projects: [fast.ai][fastai], [smart contracts][strangelabs]).

+Until September 2021, I worked as a Software Engineer at [StackHPC][stackhpc] making HPC cloud platform for research computing use case using [OpenStack][openstack] and [Kubernetes][kubernetes].

-I am an about page pretending to be Bharat.
-I've lived in [Bristol][bristol] since 2012 apart from latter half of 2017 when I partnered up with Kyla on a 6 month tour of Nepal, Thailand, Myanmar, Vietnam, Cambodia, Laos and China.
-I like spending my time in coffee shops, learning new stuff ([fast.ai][fastai], [smart contracts][strangelabs]), going to hackathons, sampling vegan foods and collaborating on coding projects (_hint hint_).
+In the latter half of 2017, I partnered up with Kyla and went on a 6 month tour of Nepal, Thailand, Myanmar, Vietnam, Cambodia, Laos and China.
+Checkout some of our [travel photos][kylaandbharatinasia].

-At present, I work as a Software Engineer at [StackHPC][stackhpc] making HPC cloud platform for research computing use case using [OpenStack][openstack].

 In 2017, I defended my doctoral thesis on [mass evacuation modelling][massevac] at [University of Bristol][buncaer].
 Feel free to check out my